Gold Coast Regional Botanic Gardens – Rosser Park

 Wedding locations

 These picturesque Gardens provide the perfect place for a wedding ceremony among the wonders of nature.
-The central lake and boardwalk along with the beautiful plants and bright flowers create an amazing backdrop.
+The central lake, boardwalk, beautiful plants and bright flowers create an amazing backdrop.

 Photo opportunities